-At December 31, 2008, we had approximately 33,555 employees, including approximately 8,100 staffing services employees, approximately 25,100 PEO employees, approximately 355 managerial, sales and administrative employees and four executive officers.
+At December 31, 2009, we had approximately 34,725 employees, including approximately 7,800 staffing services employees, approximately 26,600 PEO employees, approximately 325 managerial, sales and administrative employees and four executive officers.
 The number of employees at any given time may vary significantly due to business conditions at customer or client companies.
-During 2008, approximately 1% of our employees were covered by a collective bargaining agreement.
+During 2009, approximately 1% of our employees were covered by a collective bargaining agreement.
 Substantially all of our managerial, sales and administrative employees have entered into a standard form of employment agreement which, among other provisions, contains covenants not to engage in certain activities in competition with us for 18 months following termination of employment and to maintain the confidentiality of certain proprietary information.
 We believe our employee relations are good.

 Benefits offered to our staffing services employees include a limited-benefit medical insurance plan, a Section 125 cafeteria plan which permits employees to use pretax earnings to fund various services, including health insurance premiums and childcare expenses, and a retirement savings plan (the "401(k) plan") under Section 401(k) of the Internal Revenue Code pursuant to which employees may begin making contributions upon reaching 21 years of age and completing 1,000 hours of service in any consecutive 12-month period.
 We may also make contributions to the 401(k) plan, which vest over six years and are subject to certain legal limits, at the sole discretion of our Board of Directors.
-Beginning in 2006, we made matching contributions by management and staffing employees to the 401(k) plan up to 3% of each participating employee's annual compensation and 50% of the employee's contributions up to an additional 2% of annual compensation.
+We make matching contributions to the 401(k) plan under a safe harbor provision, whereby we match 100% of contributions by management and staffing employees to the 401(k) plan up to 3% of each participating employee's annual compensation.
 Employees subject to a co-employer arrangement may participate in our benefit plans at the election of the co-employer.